DanielL3478/DanielL3478/README.md

 ## Hi!
 I'm Daniel

 - I'm a 1/4 at Stevens Institute of Technology
-- I have a passion for Software Development and Machine Learning
+- I have a passion for Software Development & Machine Learning
-- Building my coding porfolio & knowledge
+- I'm proficient in Python & Javascript
 - Fun Fact: My favorite soda is Fanta!

 <!--